In times of uncertainty, we must defer to the will of God to find unity. We cannot forget our mission and the source of our strength.

-Distinguished Faculty Lecturer Larry L. Howell shows how, in engineering as well as life, collaboration is an essential piece in the "anatomy of invention."
+In the profession of engineering as well as in life, collaboration is an essential piece in the "anatomy of invention."

 The Lord needs strong leaders as His work moves forward.
 He is performing miracles, and has important work for each of us to do.

 In this university conference, Alan L. Wilkins presents thoughts on how BYU can better become a light that is a standard to the nations.
 As we focus our efforts in becoming leaders, BYU will stand out as a light and a standard to all around.

 If we look to and study the life of Jesus Christ, we can come to know how we can become a leader in our families, church callings, and secular settings.